About Ted

 Background

 In 2025, I was recognized among Washington's top vocal instructors (BusinessRate) and named Entrepreneur of the Year by the Lacey South Sound Chamber of Commerce.
-These recognitions mean something to me — not as trophies, but as confirmation that the work matters.
+These recognitions mean something to me as confirmation that I'm helping the people I'm meant to help.

 Top 3 Vocal Instructor, Washington State